-Last fact-checked: 21 February 2019
+Last fact-checked: 30 April 2019

-1: Assessment and treatment planning: you will need to let your dentist what the problem is and what results you are trying to achieve.
+1: Assessment and treatment planning: this is so your dentist can fully understand what kind of result you are trying to achieve.
 The dentist will examine your mouth and x-rays may be taken.
-If the dentist decides you are a suitable candidate and you want to go ahead with the treatment then impressions of your teeth and preparation may be done at this appointment.
+If the dentist decides you are a suitable candidate (note: this is something your dentist at home can indicate during a check-up) and you want to go ahead with the treatment, then impressions of your teeth and preparation may be done during this appointment.

 However, if your dentist offers CAD/CAM technology, then it may be possible to have your treatment completed on the same day, while you wait.

 Generally, there is very little downtime after dental veneers, although your teeth may feel a little sensitive for a day or two after treatment.

 Dental veneers don’t require any special care, but you may want to avoid stain-causing food and drinks.
 Of course, you should keep up with good oral hygiene practices: regular brushing, flossing and visits to the dentist.

 Veneers are exceptionally strong and hard-wearing and should last you for many years – providing that you don’t do anything like trying to open bottle tops with your teeth (yes, people do actually do this), in which case you are likely to dislodge or break them.